yannanwang1/azure-docs-sdk-node/README.md

 Source Repository: https://github.com/azure/azure-sdk-for-node

-Note: Package `azure-arm-datalake-store` in source repository contains some classes with too long file name.
-They are excluded from `docs-ref-autogen` to avoid breaking DocFX build.
+**Note**: Package `azure-arm-datalake-store` in source repository contains some classes with too long file name.
+These files are excluded to avoid breaking DocFX build.

 ##Legal Notices
 Microsoft and any contributors grant you a license to the Microsoft documentation and other content